Injury Attorneys | Restoring LivesTM

 Pharmaceutical companies spend millions of dollars aggressively marketing their products.
 While the overwhelming majority of prescription drugs are helpful, occasionally a medication hits the market whose risks outweigh the advertised benefits.

-Despite rigorous trials and studies, some medications present worrisome side effects that are either more dangerous or more common than initial trials led the manufacturer—and the FDA—to believe.
-This can mean real harm for patients who believed they were taking medicine that would help them.
+Despite rigorous trials and studies, some medications present worrisome side effects that are either more dangerous or more common than initial trials led the manufacturer—and the Food and Drug Administration (FDA)—to believe.
+This lack of transparency can mean real harm for patients who believed they were taking medicine that would help them.
 Some drug side effects can cause permanent damage or even death.

 For this reason, if a prescribed medicine causes harm, it can be difficult to determine if the fault lies with the drug manufacturer or with the prescribing physician.
 If you or someone you love suffers long-term harm from taking a prescription medication as prescribed, you may find it helpful to work with an experienced personal injury lawyer.
 Your attorney can review your case and help you determine whether you should file a claim for medical malpractice or a product liability claim for a dangerous drug.